Skip to main content

 caution

-CATS produces a significant amount of logging.
+When running with --verbosity DETAILED CATS produces a significant amount of logging.
 If the output is redirected to a file please make sure you do proper cleanup when not needing it.
 A simple run can produce tens of MB of data.
-You can control the logging level using the --log argument.
+You have several options to control the logging level using: --log, --skipLog, --onlyLog arguments.
 For example --log=error will only log errors.
+Or you can keep the default --verbosity SUMMARY which has a very condensed output.

 tip